1945 Penny Value

 1945 Wheat Penny Values

-Uncirculated Pennies: Can range from $1 to $5 for those in pristine condition.
+Uncirculated Pennies: Usually sell for about $1 to $5 when in excellent condition.

 How Many Unmarked 1945 Wheat Pennies Were Made